§ 01 Adjustment psychiatry

 Not a bypass

 Medication does not remove grief, medical reality, moral injury, or the human work of rebuilding after loss or service.
+It makes room for that work.

 Not therapy replacement